sai-prasanna/sai-prasanna.github.io/_posts/2017-03-20-dependency-injection-what-why-and-how.md

 ---

-We are going to explore dependency injection with emphasis on swift iOS development.But the concept applies to most object oriented languages.
-We will also see some practicial considerations on applying DI in iOS environment.
+We are going to explore dependency injection with emphasis on swift iOS development.
+But the concept applies to most object oriented languages.
+We will also see some practical considerations on applying DI in iOS environment.
 This article is result of my deep dive into implementing DI, and learning about various practical, theoretical aspects of it.